Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Introduction

-In this paper, we explore the question of whether conveying information about uncertainty can enable programmers to more quickly and accurately produce code in collaboration with an AI-powered code completion tool, and, if so, which measure of uncertainty is most effective.
-Through a mixed-methods study with $N=30$ programmers, we compare three conditions: providing the AI system’s code completion alone, highlighting tokens with the lowest generation probability, and highlighting tokens with the highest predicted likelihood of being edited by a programmer.
+With these two notions of uncertainty in mind, we explore whether, and which way of, conveying uncertainty can enable programmers to more quickly and accurately produce code in collaboration with an AI-powered code completion tool.
+Through a preregistered mixed-methods study with $N=30$ programmers, we compare three conditions: providing the AI system’s code completion alone, highlighting tokens with the lowest generation probability, and highlighting tokens with the highest predicted likelihood of being edited by a programmer.
 To implement the final condition, we build a simple version of an edit model to directly predict this likelihood, trained on a closed-world set of programming tasks.
-While the model we train is simplistic, there are paths to generalize the approach by learning from existing large-scale telemetry data (e.g., user logs), as discussed in Section~\ref{sec:discussion}.
+While the model we train is simplistic, there are paths to generalize the approach by learning from existing large-scale telemetry data, as discussed in Section~\ref{sec:discussion}.

-We find that uncertainty highlighting can lead to improved speed and accuracy, but that the way in which uncertainty is measured matters.
-Specifically, highlighting tokens with the highest predicted likelihood of being edited leads to faster task completion and more targeted edits.
-It additionally improves accuracy across all coding tasks that we consider, though this improvement is not statistically significant with our relatively small sample size.
+We find that uncertainty highlighting leads to improved speed, but this outcome depends on which notion of uncertainty is used.
+Specifically, highlighting tokens with the edit model leads to faster task completion and more targeted edits.
+Participants are more likely to edit tokens highlighted by the edit model, and also report a higher subjective utility of highlights generated by the edit model compared with those generated using generation probabilities.
 In contrast, across a variety of measures, highlighting tokens with the lowest generation probability does not provide any benefit over the baseline condition in which no highlights are shown.
-Highlighting tokens according to the edit model increases the likelihood that participants edit those particular tokens.
-Participants also report a higher subjective utility for highlights generated using the edit model compared with those generated using generation probabilities.